Emil Fischer: Research

-He investigated the derivatives of phenylhydriazines, establishing their relation to the diazo compounds, and he noted the readiness with which they entered into combination with other substances, giving origin to a wealth of hitherto unknown compounds.
+He investigated the derivatives of phenylhydrazines, establishing their relation to the diazo compounds, and he noted the readiness with which they entered into combination with other substances, giving origin to a wealth of hitherto unknown compounds.
 Of such condensation products undoubtedly the most important are the hydrazones, which result from the interaction with aldehydes and ketones.
 His observations, published in 1886, that such hydrazones, by treatment with hydrochloric acid or zinc chloride, yielded derivatives of indole, the parent substance of indigo, were a confirmation of the views advanced by von Baeyer on the subject of indigo and the many substances related to it.

 He next turned to the fuchsine (then called "rosaniline") magenta dyes, and in collaboration with his cousin Otto Fischer, he published papers in 1878 and 1879 which established that these dyes were derivatives of triphenylmethane.
 Emil Fischer's next research was concerned with compounds related to uric acid.
 Here the ground had been broken by von Baeyer, but Fischer greatly advanced the field of knowledge of the purines.
 In 1881 and 1882 he published papers which established the formulae of uric acid, xanthine, caffeine (achieving the first synthesis), theobromine and some other compounds of this group.
 After purine itself was isolated, a variety of derivatives were prepared, some of which were patented in view of possible therapeutical applications.

 Fischer is particularly noted for his work on sugars.
 Among his early discoveries related to hydrazine was that phenylhydrazine reacted with sugars to form substances which he named osazones, and which, being highly crystalline and readily formed, served to identify such carbohydrates more definitely than had been previously possible.
 Later, among other work, he is noted for the organic synthesis of D-(+)-glucose.
 He showed how to deduce the formulae of the 16 stereoisomeric glucoses, and prepared several stereoisomerides, helping to confirm the Le Bel–Van 't Hoff rule of the asymmetric carbon atom.

 In the field of enzymology, Fischer is known for his proposal of "the lock and key" model as a mechanism of substrate binding.